 Isn’t it fascinating how all animals have their own special technique to lure a mate?
-The male giraffe doesn’t mess around when it comes to mating season.
+Another weird giraffe fact is that the male doesn’t mess around when it comes to mating season.

 12. A giraffe is pregnant for 15 months

-This article about baby giraffe has 22 facts about Africa’s cutest newborn, including why they need the dramatic head-first drop.
+For more information, this article about baby giraffes has 22 facts about Africa’s cutest newborn.

-One of our favourite fun facts about giraffes is that they are beautiful pollinators to many plant species.
+One of our favorite giraffe fun facts is that they are beautiful pollinators to many plant species.

-Giraffes are known as browsers and enjoy exclusive VIP access to the freshest leaves from the tallest treetops.
+Giraffes are browsers and enjoy exclusive VIP access to the freshest leaves from the tallest treetops.

 Their elongated neck helps them reach the tallest trees.
 These trees tend to have deep roots that can suck up more water content.
 So a giraffe can quench its thirst through its choice of food.

-Giraffe have access to parts of the trees that provide the most essential nutrients.
-This gives giraffe an advantage over other herbivores and means they do not compete for food with any other animal.
+Giraffes have access to parts of the trees that provide the most essential nutrients.
+This gives them an advantage over other herbivores and means they do not compete for food with other animals.